Turkey's Erdogan wins another term as president, extends rule into 3rd decade

 Steven A. Cook, a senior fellow at the Washington-based Council on Foreign Relations, said Turkey was likely to “move the goal post” on Sweden’s membership in NATO as it seeks demands from the United States.

-He also said Erdogan, who has spoken about introducing a new constitution, was likely to make an even greater push for it.

-“It would be a constitution that would be less democratic" and would seek to lock in the changes overseen by Erdogan's conservative and religious Justice and Development Party, or AKP, Cook said.
+He also said Erdogan, who has spoken about introducing a new constitution, was likely to make an even greater push for it in an effort to lock in changes overseen by his conservative and religious Justice and Development Party, or AKP.

 Erdogan, who has been at Turkey’s helm for 20 years, came just short of victory in the first round of elections on May 14.
 It was the first time he failed to win an election outright, but he made up for it Sunday.